g3rv4/g3rv4.com/_posts/2022-04-04-a-plan-for-my-secrets.md

 So I built a thing! and it was just putting together libraries that do the real work, but isn't that programming?

-My requirement is that:
+My requirements are:

 * It can be easily guaranteed that it doesn't make external calls, ideally without having to inspect the code
 * It will continue running for a long time
-* Assuming a browser is compromised by an extension, that shouldn't matter (I consider all extensions I didn't build insecure)
+* Assuming a browser is compromised by an extension, that shouldn't matter (I consider [all extensions I didn't build insecure]({% post_url 2018-09-18-browser-extensions-are-insecure %}))
 * Needs to work on x86 processors and on the fancy M1

 ## Alright, where can I see this tool?